 A positive convexity measure indicates a greater price increase when interest rates fall by a given percentage relative to the price decline if interest rates were to rise by that same percentage.
 A negative convexity measure indicates that the price decline will be greater than the price gain for the same percentage change in yield.

-Fixed Income Portfolio Management: Introducing the Optimization model
+Introducing the Optimization model

 Our first scenario assumes a rising interest rate outlook.
-Ignoring liabilities and maturity mismatch for now, our fund manager would like to rebalance the portfolio to minimize duration so that the value of assets do not fall significantly due to changes in interest rates.
+Ignoring liabilities and maturity mismatch for now, our fund manager would like to rebalance the portfolio to minimize duration so that the value of assets does not fall significantly due to changes in interest rates.
 We assume:

 Fixed Income Investment Portfolio Management: Breaking down the optimization model